 We take care of your patent portfolio

 In European patent law in particular, there are a number of different ways of obtaining patent protection.
-The unitary patent will be available as a further option in addition to national patent applications and the validation of a European patent in a contracting state of the EPC.
+The unitary patent is available as a further option in addition to national patent applications and the validation of a European patent in a contracting state of the EPC.
 As well as managing the patent prosecution process, EHF provides comprehensive advice tailored to your patent portfolio to ensure that the filing strategy best suited to your business is applied.

 What is the Unitary Patent?